Harshpatil0508/Daily-Agenda/README.md

 3. Apply Database Migration :
    python manage.py migrate

-4.Run the development server :
+4. Run the development server :
    python manage.py runserver

-5.Access the application at http://localhost:8000 in your web browser.
+5. Access the application at http://localhost:8000 in your web browser.